uedvt359/tcs-garr/README.md

 tcs-garr [command] [options]
 ```

-To view all available commands and options:
+To see all available commands and options:

 ```bash
 tcs-garr --help